 What is gynecomastia?

 It is common to hear about women having issues about breasts sizes, but it is not very often that we hear about men wanting to reduce their breast size.
-In The Pacific Northwest enlargement of the male breast tissue, or also known as gynecomastia, is a condition that affects an increasing number of men.
+However, enlargement of the male breast tissue, also known as gynecomastia, is a condition that affects an increasing number of men.

 What causes gynecomastia?